Mistake 1 – Not locking down the right ports for convenience.

 Last but not least, securing your data physically is crucial for any business.
 If you keep your servers in data centres, what kind of security protocols are in place to monitor who has access to the servers and thus avoid unwanted intrusions?
 Are your data servers secure enough?

 Do you have a company fire drill plan in place?
 These are essential should you ever have the misfortune to experience a data breach.
 The purpose of a fire drill is to prepare for the real thing.
 Everyone should know what to do and how to handle a data breach – but how many have trained for it?
 In those crucial hours, do your employees know how to recover data and have you discussed a disaster recovery plan with your MSP to identify recovery point objectives?
 It’s how you respond to these events that make the difference as every second counts and the longer it lasts, the worse the damage not only to your business but also to your professional credibility.
 If you don’t already have one in place, a security protocol is another must; to wipe down or lock away your devices if they are stolen or lost.
 A data breach can be devastating to any business, but avoiding these mistakes reduces the chances of you falling victim to cyber-criminals.

 These mistakes are commonplace and largely overlooked until a cyber-attack actually happens.
 And when it does happen, data intrusions can often have a devastating impact on businesses.

 However, you do not have to be at risk, simply sign up for a free vulnerability scan with Digital Craftsmen now, and in return we’ll deliver you an up to the minute report assessing your current state of vulnerability, calling out potential issues – and we go one step further by providing recommendations of what to do to increase your security level.
 Our reports are powered by our partnership with Qualys, the industry leader in vulnerability scan software.

-In short our report provides you with peace of mind on your business security, so with nothing to lose – sign up here now:
+In short, our report provides you with peace of mind about your business security, so with nothing to lose – sign up here now: